ned14/outcome/doc/src/content/tutorial/no-value/custom.md

 {{% snippet "policies.cpp" "abort_policy" %}}

+All policies ought to inherit from {{% api "base" %}} in order to provide your policy implementation with the internal policy API for accessing and manipulating `result` and `outcome` state.

-Once the policy is defined, you have to use it when providing your own `basic_outcome` specialization:
+Once the policy is defined, you have to specify it when providing your own `basic_outcome` specialization:

 {{% snippet "policies.cpp" "outcome_spec" %}}